DockerSecurityPlayground/DSP/README.md

 ```
 npm start
 ```
 To start the application.
-This will launch a server listening on 8080 (or another if you set have setted ENV variable in index.js file) port of your localhost.
+This will launch a server listening on 18181 (or another if you set have set PORT environment variable) port of your localhost.

-With your favourite browser go to http://localhost:8080.
+With your favourite browser go to http://localhost:18181.
 You'll be redirected on installation page, set parameters and click install.
 I suggest you to run dsp on a Ubuntu virtual machine and expose on 0.0.0.0 interface.
 If you want to expose on another interface, change DSP_IFACE environment variable:
 ```